Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 From nose to tail, they measure about 78 meters long.

-This is still facts about road trains.
+There's still facts about road trains.

 Dave's still Googling tons.

-So it sounds like in Australia we would say tons though.
+So it sounds like in Australia we would say tons, though.

 Yeah, usually.

-I'm not changing.
-It's been 34 years.
 I can't change to tons now.

 Oh, but it's plural.
-Just fucking say they them grandma.

 Okay, I'll say ton if that's correct.